severinsimmler/mure/README.md

 <ResponseIterator: 0/3 pending>
 ```

-The keyword argument `batch_size` defines the number of requests to perform concurrently (don't be too greedy).
-The resources are requested batch-wise, i. e. only one batch of responses is kept in memory (depends of course also on how you use the `ResponseIterator`).
-Once you start accessing the first response of a batch, the next batch of resources is requested already in the background.
-So while you are doing something with a batch of responses (e.g. some CPU-heavy operation like parsing HTML), the next batch is already requested in the background.
+The keyword argument `batch_size` defines the number of requests to perform concurrently.
+The resources are requested lazy and in batches, i.e. only one batch of responses is kept in memory.
+Once you start accessing the first response of a batch, the next resource is requested already in the background.

 For example, if you have four resources, set `batch_size` to `2` and execute: